kimaniMbatiaMoringa/Heroes-of-WWII/Readme.md

 # Project Setup

-1. Download File on your computer
+1. Download the File on your computer

-2. Launch terminal within folder and type "json-server --watch db.json to start local json server
+2. Launch the terminal within the folder and type "json-server --watch db.json to start local json server

 3. Open index.html and view articles